sam-warren/devops-platform-workshops/101-lab/lab-notes.md

 The day after the training, the lab has a kick-off meeting, during which we set up all the necessary access, provide an introduction to Openshift and the lab itself, and answer questions.

 - General Lab Intro Information
   - lab is self-directed over about 2 weeks
   - 3 meetings
   - In this lab, we'll all be creating our own instance of Rocketchat, and an an associated database that will both run on OpenShift
   - If you aren't finished in the next 2 weeks, let us know and we'll do what we can to keep your access to the namespaces a little longer
   - point out and show off links to the lab content and content repo
 - RocketChat and GitHub Access
   - Everyone sign into RocketChat and join the channel (show them how?)
     - Mention the "new user sign-ups disabled" message, and to ignore it and click login anyway.
   - Post your GitHub username in RocketChat
   - Is everyone a member of the BCGov orgs in GitHub?
 If not, use the Just Ask link.
 - OpenShift Tour (while we set up everyone's RocketChat and GitHub Access)
   - Tour of the OpenShift console
   - How to download the CLI
   - How to log in to the CLI (if recording, make sure to pause on screenshare)
   - Show the lab namespaces
-        - Talk about the namespace name (how the lab will sometimes use `ocp101-tools` or `[-tools]` and what to use instead)
+    - Talk about the namespace name (how the lab will sometimes use `ocp101-tools` or `d8f105-tools` and what to use instead)
     - Mention that the attendees don't have access yet, not to worry!
 - Lab Step 1: Access Control
   - Talk about the "team" format of the lab (aka most of you are devs, but we need a few devops specialists to be your admins)
   - Get volunteer admins (at least two)
   - Walk through the process of adding people to the namespace
     - Mention the need to include `@github` and the fact that names are lowercase only
   - Get the admins to work through the rest of the list
 - Tips and Tricks
   - show off `oc explain` and `-h` flag
   - mention the deployment vs deploymentconfig issue (there is a step where you're asked to issue an `oc rollout` command which won't work - you can skip this step)
 - Questions?

 ## Mid-Lab Check-In

 - Questions?
 - Talk about Infrastructure As Code
   - TODO: Maybe let's build an example set of yaml files that produces everything from the lab?
 Then the teams can look at this and use it as an example!
   - Why is Infrastructure as Code a good idea?
   - How are yaml manifests laid out?
   - How do I generate yaml files?
 How do I apply them?
   - What about templates?

 ## Wrap-Up

 - How far did everyone get?
   - Should we leave the lab stuff up for you guys?
 - Questions?

 ```
 **Database Stuff**
 - Patroni - HA Postgres
    - templates and docs: https://github.com/bcgov/patroni-postgres-container
    - rocketchat channel: #patroni
 - EDB - HA Postgres with enterprise support
    - note that you will need a license BEFORE you can start any work with this solution (talk to olena about costs)
    - templates and docs: https://github.com/bcgov/platform-services-edb-template
    - rocketchat channel: #edb
 - CrunchyDB - HA Postgres that we're still testing on the cluster
    - rocketchat channel: #crunchydb
 - Backup Container - easy-to-deploy backup solution for Postgres/Mongo/MariaDB
    - templates and docs: https://github.com/BCDevOps/backup-container
 **Images/Artifacts**
 - Artifactory - artifact repository which caches public repositories and provides private repositories for teams.
 Includes security scanning.
    - docs: https://docs.developer.gov.bc.ca/setup-artifactory-project-repository/
    - UI: https://artifacts.developer.gov.bc.ca
    - rocketchat channel: #devops-artifactory
 - Common Images - the Platform Team creates certain images for teams to use, including one for Mongo and one for Patroni
    - pull images from artifacts.developer.gov.bc.ca/bcgov-docker-local
    - docs: https://docs.developer.gov.bc.ca/prebuilt-images/